Messi dazzles with Copa America quarter-final free kick against Ecuador

 Lionel Messi scored a free kick to cap his excellent performance in a 3-0 victory over Ecuador on Saturday in the Copa America quarter-finals, drawing effusive praise from his team-mates.

-The forward also assisted twice - once without looking at his target as he made the pass - in a Man of the Match effort.
+The forward also assisted twice - once without looking at his target as he made the pass - in a Man of the Match effort that prompted Nico Gonzalez to say the entire squad draws "confidence and joy" from his play.

 Argentina will play Colombia in the final four on Tuesday.